sousagroup/sousagroup.github.io/contact/index.md

 {% include section.html dark=true %}

 {% capture col1 %}
-Our lab at KCL is committed to unravelling the intricate ties between oral health and systemic diseases.
-Through rigorous research, we aim to advance medical understanding and offer holistic approaches to health.
+Our lab at KCL is deeply invested in understanding the complex interplay between oral health and systemic diseases.
+We believe that by investigating this relationship, we can pave the way for groundbreaking medical discoveries and contribute to holistic health approaches.
 {% endcapture %}

 {% capture col2 %}
-If you're a student, researcher, or healthcare professional interested in contributing to our mission, we always welcome new perspectives.
-Your expertise can help shape a healthier future.
+Join our cause!
+Whether you are a student, a seasoned researcher, or a curious mind, your perspective is valuable.
+Dive into this research journey with us and let's work together towards a brighter, healthier future.
 {% endcapture %}

 {% capture col3 %}
-Subscribe to our newsletter or follow our social media channels to stay updated with our latest findings, publications, and events.
-Knowledge shared is a step towards a healthier world.
+Stay in the loop with our latest research, findings, and publications.
+Consider subscribing to our newsletter or following us on our social media channels.
+Together, we can spread knowledge and make strides in the world of health research.
 {% endcapture %}

 {% include cols.html col1=col1 col2=col2 col3=col3 %}